iotproductions/IoT-ESP8266/README.md

 # ESP8266_Arduino
-This project using Arduino and ESP8266 module
+This project using Arduino and ESP8266 module for IoT applications.